 Frequently Asked Questions

 A: Anyone interested in the learning and leadership process.
-This might include professionals from business, the private sector (health services, nonprofit agencies, social services), education, higher education, etc.
+This might include professionals from business, technology, health/social services, nonprofit agencies, higher education, etc.

 A: Each incoming doctoral cohort will not exceed 25 participants.